-2. Procedures for Testing of Urine Specimens
+- 2. Procedures for Testing of Urine Specimens - i.

-- i.
 Testing of urine samples for controlled substances shall be performed by a laboratory certified by the federal Department of Health and Human Services ("DHHS") under the National Laboratory Certification Program. - ii.
-Controlled substance testing may only be performed for the following five drugs or classes of drugs: (a) marijuana metabolites, (b) cocaine metabolites, (c) amphetamines, (d) opiate metabolites, and (e) phencyclidine (PCP). - iii.
+Controlled substance testing may only be performed for the following five drugs or classes of drugs: (a) marijuana metabolites, (b) cocaine metabolites, (c) amphetamines, (d) opioid metabolites, and (e) phencyclidine (PCP). - iii.
 If the driver requests a test of a split specimen, the first laboratory will ship the unopened split specimen to a second DHHS-approved laboratory for testing.
-If the test of the split specimen fails to confirm the presence of a controlled substance, the entire test is cancelled.

-- iv.
-The driver must request a split specimen test verbally or in writing within 72 hours of being notified of a verified positive drug test or refusal to test because of adulteration or substitution. - v.
+If the test of the split specimen fails to confirm the presence of a controlled substance, the entire test is cancelled. - The driver must request a split specimen test verbally or in writing within 72 hours of being notified of a verified positive drug test or refusal to test because of adulteration or substitution. - v.
 If a driver does not make a request within 72 hours, the driver may present information to the MRO documenting that serious injury, illness, lack of actual notice of the verified test result, inability to contact the MRO, or other circumstances unavoidably prevented the driver from making a timely request. - vi.
 If a driver makes a timely request for a split specimen test, the school district must ensure that the MRO, first laboratory and second laboratory perform the split-specimen testing functions in a timely manner.
 If necessary, the school district must pay for the split specimen testing and seek reimbursement from the driver. - vii.
 The MRO will report split specimen test results to the DER and driver. - viii.
 The laboratory will report results directly to the MRO.
-The laboratory will not report the results to anyone else. - When the MRO receives a confirmed positive, adulterated, substituted, ix. or invalid test result from the laboratory, the MRO will attempt to contact the driver to determine whether the driver wants to discuss the test result.
+The laboratory will not report the results to anyone else. - When the MRO receives a confirmed positive, adulterated, substituted, or ix. invalid test result from the laboratory, the MRO will attempt to contact the driver to determine whether the driver wants to discuss the test result.
 If the MRO cannot reach the driver after reasonable efforts to do so, the MRO must contact the DER but cannot tell the DER that the driver has a confirmed positive, adulterated, substituted, or invalid test result.
 The DER must then attempt to contact the driver.
 If the DER makes contact with the driver, the DER should simply direct the driver to contact the MRO immediately and inform the driver of the consequences of failing to contact the MRO within the next 72 hours.
 If the DER is unable to reach the driver after making three (3) attempts, spaced reasonably, over a 24-hour period, then the DER may place the driver on temporary medically unqualified status or medical leave.
 Documentation must be kept by the DER of any actual and/or attempted contacts with the driver, including the dates and times of the contacts.
-If the DER is unable to contact the driver within the 24-hour period, the DER must leave a message for the driver by voice mail, e-mail or letter to contact the MRO and inform the MRO of the date and time of this message. - x.
-Confirmation testing for controlled substances will be performed in accordance with the Oklahoma Act, except when the Oklahoma Act conflicts with Federal law. - xi.
-The MRO must verify a confirmed positive test result for marijuana, cocaine, amphetamines, and/or PCP unless the driver presents a legitimate medical explanation for the presence of the drug(s)/metabolite(s) in her or his system.
+If the DER is unable to contact the driver within the 24-hour period, the DER must leave a message for the driver by voice mail, e-mail or letter to contact the MRO and inform the MRO of the date and time of this message.